CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

     - In  the `infected` population (`InfectedPopulation`):
         - the `number` interval is calculated from the `occupancy` group object as a total sum of the infected from all groups at each `presence` interval
+        - the `activity' describes all the physical activities performed by the infected population throughout their presence.
+The type of physical activity is treated as a constant mixture of all the physical activities performed.
+        - the `expiration' describes all the expiratory activities performed by the infected population throughout their presence.
+The type of expiratory activity is treated as a constant mixture of all the expiratory activities performed.
+    - In  the `ShortRangeModel`:
+        - the `short_range_activity' describes the physical activities performed by the infected population during the short-range interaction only.
+        - the `short_range_expiration' describes the expiratory activities performed by the infected population during the short-range interaction only.
     - The `ConcentrationModel` shall be the same in each `ExposureModel`

     !!!note